 7. Get Hands On

 When it comes to mixing meatloaf, your hands are the best tools for the job!
-Incorporate the ingredients carefully and avoid compressing them too much.
+Incorporate the ingredients carefully and avoid compressing them too much for the perfect texture.

 8. Handle With Care